original logo

 22. What are these "3.B" and "3.D" that I've heard about?

 These are the League Statutes that say we will be nice to our fellow Leaguers (3.B), and to the League volunteers (3.D).
-These are among the most important of the rules that we agree to when we sign up to play in the League.
-Examples of violations include: rude or profane comments, letting the clock run out after a blunder, and accusations of cheating (other than reporting the concerns in the proper manner - report to Speedtrap and to league management privately).
+These are among the most important rules that we agree to when we sign up to play in the League.
+Examples of violations include: rude or profane comments, letting the clock run out after a blunder, and accusations of cheating (cheating concerns are to be reported to ICC's Speedtrap).

 Violating 3.B or 3.D earns Yellow and/or Red Cards. (explanation of cards: FAQ 23)